 On initial recognition, financial assets are recognized at fair value and are subsequently classified and measured at: amortized cost; fair value through other comprehensive income ("FVOCI"); or fair value through profit or loss ("FVTPL).
 The classification of financial assets depends on the purpose for which the financial assets were acquired and is generally based on the business model in which a financial asset is managed and its contractual cash flow characteristics.
 Financial assets are measured at fair value net of transaction costs that are directly attributable to its acquisition except for financial assets at FVTPL where transaction costs are expensed.
 All financial assets not classified and measured at amortized cost or FVOCI are measured at FVTPL.
 On initial recognition of an equity instrument that is not held for trading, the Company may irrevocably elect to present subsequent changes in the investment's fair value in other comprehensive income.
-The classification determines the method by which the financial assets are carried on the statement of financial position subsequent to inception and how changes in value are recorded.
-Financial assets are classified as current assets or non-current assets based on their maturity date.
+The classification determines the method by which the financial assets are classified as current assets or non-current assets based on their maturity date.